My Vote For Handiest

 * Open clogged refrigerator defrost drains using a computer

-(3/8” nozzle) attachment – a very handy nozzle for
+cleaning (3/8” nozzle) attachment – a very handy nozzle for lots of things

 * Pick up various messes little kids make in the middle of the